vinsol/nectarcommerce/_posts/2016-04-07-phoenix-router-extension.md

     <script src="https://gist.github.com/pikender/e2fccd747620b9e67f4b201fb124ebbe.js"></script>

-1. With above changes, it's now possible to define routes any number of times needed, see full version [here](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46/c495577952eea865f100092c314898fc9ed35d03).
+1. With above changes, it's now possible to define routes any number of times, see full version [here](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46/c495577952eea865f100092c314898fc9ed35d03).
 Also, routes can now be added using `define_route` in Nectar.ExtendRouter without making any changes to Nectar.Router.

     <script src="https://gist.github.com/pikender/607493614533860699d835111feb11cd/453d78e87cdd2b65323d6499c81b30f5f836c2f8.js"></script>

     <script src="https://gist.github.com/pikender/e2fccd747620b9e67f4b201fb124ebbe.js"></script>

+Check all the revisions at once, [here](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46/revisions)

-Now, in the [final version](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46), you can easily find the three components, _consumer, service and library code_, as desired in extensible system
+<a name="final_version">&nbsp;</a>Now, in the [final version](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46), you can easily find the three components, _consumer, service and library code_, as desired in extensible system

 <script src="https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46.js"></script>

+Please refer the demonstration approach for [library code](https://github.com/vinsol/nectarcommerce/pull/47/files#diff-aa0d91998a3539f6cf29553e1bc5d24bR1), [service code](https://github.com/vinsol/nectarcommerce/pull/47/files#diff-1d4fe030d5ab0511fa7e328d362f6e40R11) and [consumer code](https://github.com/vinsol/nectarcommerce/pull/47/files#diff-1b46ba545dda128d0ad3f50dd1ff7d0dR103) as used with [favorite products extension](https://github.com/vinsol/nectarcommerce/pull/47/files#diff-3d8e34555d30c9e6493acb096f42207cR6)

 >
 _Our aim with these posts is to start a dialog with the Elixir community on validity and technical soundness of our approach.
 We would really appreciate your feedback and reviews, and any ideas/suggestions/pull requests for improvements to our current implementation or entirely different and better way to do things to achieve the goals we have set out for NectarCommerce._